palandro/BeWithMars/README.md

 # Marsland
-Technical development repository for the VR application "Marsland" - a VR application where you can visit and learn about the Mars InSight Lander from NASA.
+Technical development repository for the VR application "Marsland" - a VR application where you can explore and learn about the Mars InSight Lander from NASA.

 <i>Disclaimer</i>
 This project is not created or managed by NASA.
 This is a private project made by an indie developer.

 Here you can find some info about the project and download some test apk's for the Oculus Quest.

 Please note that the application is under development and even basic functionality is lacking at the moment.

 If you want to know more about the Mars InSight Mission please visit: https://mars.nasa.gov/insight/